Table of Contents

 Treatment of Pediatric Vomiting

-Once the cause is identified, there are two phases of management of vomiting – namely to resuscitate and stabilize the patient in an emergent manner with subsequent treatment of the inciting factor.
+Once the cause is identified, there are two phases of management of vomiting – namely to resuscitate and stabilize the patient in an emergent manner with subsequent treatment of the underlying cause.

 |Assess hydration status||Hydration is the most important step in the resuscitation of a pediatric patient.
 Well-established protocols are available based on age, the weight of the patient and customized therapy can be initiated.
 Regular monitoring is a must.
 While oral intake is desirable, one should use intravenous resuscitation when deemed necessary.|